 First, ask yourself the who, what, when, where, why and how questions as you write.
 The less ambiguous the better.
 It leaves less room for follow-up clarification contacts from parents.

 Second, use language that parents will understand.
 Although some might understand “teacher talk,” most won’t.
 Use everyday language without acronyms or nicknames.

 Third, be timely.
 Communicate upcoming events far enough in advance that families have time to prepare.
 Don’t send the information so far in advance that it falls off the radar.
 We do this with a “save the date” type message that explains more details will be sent two weeks before the event.

 Keep track of communication.
-Not only will it help job your memory if needed, if can help you reach out when you realize you haven’t contacted a family for a long time.
+Not only will it help jog your memory if needed, but it can also help you reach out when you realize you haven’t contacted a family for a long time.
 Use our communication log from our Resource Library or we can send you one when you sign up for our mailing list.